chainguard-dev/edu/content/chainguard/chainguard-images/reference/pytorch-cuda12/_index.md

 ## Running pytorch-cuda12

-Pytorch has some pre-requisites which need to be configured in the environment prior to running with GPUs.
+PyTorch has some pre-requisites which need to be configured in the environment prior to running with GPUs.
 For examples, please refer to [TESTING.md](https://github.com/chainguard-images/images/blob/main/images/pytorch-cuda12/TESTING.md).

 Additionally, please refer to the [upstream documentation](https://github.com/pytorch/pytorch) for more information on coniguring and using Pytorch.

-Assuming the environment pre-requisite have been met, below demonstrates how to launch the container:
+Assuming the environment pre-requisites have been met, below demonstrates how to launch the container:

 ```bash